How Quality Engineering Helps Airlines Stay SuccessfulCigniti Technologies

 - The passenger journey stage is said to benefit most from IoT technologies – 42% of airlines say it is the top priority and 56% say it is in their top three.
 A complete automation of the check-in process ensures that passengers simply receive a ready-to-print boarding pass via email.

-- The airline industry is beginning to view cyber security much more as a business related risk.
-Hence, there are plans on adopting other initiatives around cyber security over the consecutive few years, such as software development, incident response, and intelligence and analytics.
+- The airline industry is beginning to view cyber security much more as a business–related risk.
+Hence, there are plans to adopt other initiatives around cyber security over the consecutive few years, such as software development, incident response, and intelligence and analytics.

 - Airlines are looking to further utilize the following components (among others) as part of its core technology strategy:

 - Geographically distributed services

 - These factors have made software testing essential to duty, highly complex and time-consuming, an activity.